Secondary Securities Markets

-Pink sheets lists mostly stocks that do not qualify for a listing on an exchange.
-These thinly traded stocks, often called penny stocks, are issues from small companies.
+OTC Pink lists mostly stocks that do not qualify for a listing on an exchange.
+These thinly traded stocks — often called penny stocks, but also includes shell companies and distressed or bankrupted firms — are issues from mostly small companies.
 The name is based on the color of the paper of the traditional sheets that were printed daily by Pink Sheets, LLC.
-Nowadays, listings are updated by fax or email, and real-time quotes are displayed on the Electronics Quotation System.
+Nowadays, listings are displayed on the Electronics Quotation System.
 The listings include the stock, the market makers dealing in the stock, their phone numbers, and may include a quote for the stock.
 However, these quotes are static quotes that the market maker is not obliged to uphold because they are only updated once per day.
 To buy a stock listed in the pink sheets, the customer's broker would call 1 or more of the market makers listed for that security, and ask for a firm quote.

 National Market System (NMS)

 Because stocks are listed on multiple exchanges and in the OTC markets for different prices, the SEC wanted to promote competition among the different trading centers by consolidating the quotes in 1 place — the National Market System, (NMS), which was the result of Regulation NMS.
-The SEC has been trying to implement this strategy since 1975, but because of technical problems and industry opposition, it has taken some time, with the latest changes being implemented in 2007.
+The SEC has been trying to implement this strategy since 1975, but because of technical problems and industry opposition, it has taken some time.
 The NMS would allow individual investors to see the same quotes as big institutional investors.

 The National Market System began with the Securities Act Amendments of 1975 that gave the SEC authority to effect some institutional changes so that quotes from different markets could be consolidated.
 One result was the consolidated tape, which began operating in June, 1975, and is composed of Network A and B.

 Network A lists the best prices for NYSE-listed stocks from the NYSE, local exchanges, and the OTC market.
-Network B lists the best prices for AMEX-listed stocks from AMEX, the local exchanges, and the OTC market, and also stocks that are only listed on local exchanges and the OTC market.
+Network B lists the best prices for the local exchanges, and the OTC market, and also stocks listed only on local exchanges and the OTC market.